giodude074/power-rangers/README.md

 ![Main](https://github.com/giodude074/power-rangers/raw/images/main_fragment.PNG)

 ### Nav Bar
 ##### Displays all pages we have currently on the app.
-Click to navigate to the apps or back to the main page.
+Click to navigate to the pages or back to the main page.
 ___
 ![Navbar](https://github.com/giodude074/power-rangers/raw/images/navbar.PNG )